Window Coverings

 Option 3: Hasty Coverings

 Protecting the windows may involve using something a bit more expedient.
-Boarding up windows (see our resources page for videos on this) fall into this category.
+Boarding up windows (see our Resources page for videos on this) fall into this category.
 This option has two parts.
 The first involves having the materials on hand to protect the window.
 The second involves leaving yourself enough lead time to put the coverings over the windows safely.
 Window placement will factor significantly.
 The last thing you want to try is hanging onto a 2 foot x 4 foot sheet of plywood on top of a 20 foot ladder by yourself as the wind’s picking up.
 There’s a long list of things that can go wrong with that plan.

 Window covering (plywood) with clips